Devilquest/Universal-File-Metadata-Extractor/README.md

 **Try it online:** [metadataviewer.ct.ws](https://metadataviewer.ct.ws) - *no installation required, works entirely in your browser.*

 A universal online tool to extract metadata from images (EXIF), audio (ID3), video, PDFs, documents, and more.
-Processing is 100% client-side to ensure privacy — no upload required.
+Everything is processed locally in your browser; no files are ever uploaded to any server, guaranteeing complete privacy and security.

 ## Features